 “I shall stand at the gates of Paradise until all of my Spiritual Children have entered.” ~ Saint Padre Pio

-A huge proponent of the celebration of the Holy Mass, Saint Pio once said “if we only knew how God regards this sacrifice, we would risk our lives to be present at a single Mass.”
-On another occasion, when he was prone even more to bluntness than he was upon uttering the aforementioned quote, he said “the earth could exist more easily without the sun than without the Holy Sacrifice of the Mass.”
+A huge proponent of the celebration of the Holy Mass, Saint Pio once said “If we only knew how God regards this sacrifice, we would risk our lives to be present at a single Mass.”
+On another occasion, he simply said “The earth could exist more easily without the sun than without the Holy Sacrifice of the Mass.”

-“Pray, hope and don’t worry,” Saint Pio would often say.
+“Pray, hope, and don’t worry,” Saint Pio would often say.
 “Worry is useless.
 God is merciful and will heal your prayer.”
 Perhaps you have someone in your life who needs to hear this message.
-I have about 144 people in my life who need to hear it.
+I have about 4,613 people in my life who need to hear it.
 “Prayer is the best weapon we have; it is the key that opens God’s heart.”
 This would be Saint Pio’s mantra.
 There were days that he would recite the Rosary thirty-five times.
 When asked “How could you possibly pray that many Rosaries in a single day?,” his swift response was “How could you not?”

 “I shall stand at the gates of Paradise until all of my Spiritual Children have entered.”
 Yes, this quote, which kicks off today’s reflection, is a promise from Saint Pio to all of his beloved “spiritual children.”
 How does one become a spiritual child of Saint Padre Pio?
 Simply ask him to take you on.
 He will not refuse you.
 If you’re reading this however, you are already a spiritual child of Saint Padre Pio, as I asked him to adopt all of my readers a number of years ago.
 Don’t think the man in brown with the long gray beard will be waiting for you at the gates of paradise on the day that our Lord calls you home?
 I’m gonna tell you point blank: You’d be crazy to bet against it.